By Kate Naylor and Bettina Shultz-Jobe

-So, we at The Natural Lifemanship Institute have put together a list of things we consider to be incredibly important to a thorough and quality certification in EAP/L - and we’d like to share it with you!
+So, we at The Natural Lifemanship Institute have put together a list of things we consider to be incredibly important to a thorough and quality certification in Equine Assisted Services (our inclusive term for EAT, EAP, and EAL) – and we’d like to share it with you!

-Over the three decades that Natural Lifemanship founders Bettina and Tim Jobe have worked in the field of EAP, they have learned quite a bit about what is needed for effective, ethical practice.
+Over the three decades that Natural Lifemanship founders Bettina and Tim Jobe have worked in the field of Equine Assisted Services (EAS), they have learned quite a bit about what is needed for effective, ethical practice.